windingwind/zotero-plugin-template/README.md

 ### 4 Build

-Run `npm run build` to build the plugin in production mode, and the xpi for installation and the built code is under `build` folder
+Run `npm run build` to build the plugin in production mode, and the xpi for installation and the built code is under `build` folder, it will:

 - Create/empty `build/`.
 - Copy `addon/**` to `build/addon/**`